ZenWave360/karate-ide/README.md

 ![alt](resources/screenshots/SequenceTestWithGeneratedScenarios.png)

+#### Generating complete Mocks from OpenAPI definitions

+You can also generate Mock features for your complete api from openapi definitions.
+Right click in a openapi yml file and select `Generate Karate Mocks`.
 ### Generating Code from cURL (Smart Paste)

 If a `curl` command is detected while pasting into feature files it will be transformed into Karate syntax and pasted into the VSCode Editor.